Human Cognition in Machines: A Unified Perspective of World Models: Video World Models

-Recent advancements have positioned World Models as powerful engines for simulating the visual world in 2-dimensional space~\cite{zhang2025videorepa,jang2026self,bardes2024revisiting,durante2026videoweave,helios,garrido2026learning,yang2025cambrian,xiang2026geometry,le2025gravity,yuan2026inference,gumbsch2023learning,stereoworld}, 3-dimensional space~\cite{marbleworldblog2026,feifeiblog2026,mosaicmem}, and hybrid scene geometries~\cite{bagchi2026walk,dharmarajan2025dream2flow,burchi2025accurate,gao2025adaworld}, as seen in our Table~\ref{tab:vwm_models} and outlined in recent comprehensive roadmaps~\cite{yue2025simulating}.
-The defining characteristic of modern video World Models is their ability to generate future states conditioned on current observations and, crucially, latent or explicit actions.
-Contemporary systems like the open-source Wan~\cite{wan2025wan}, alongside models such as Sora~\cite{sora_technical_report}, and Kling~\cite{team2025kling}, do not merely synthesize pixels; with proper latent representations and training techniques they can learn the underlying physical, causal, and temporal laws governing their simulated environments.
-In Sec.~\ref{sec4:representation} we will review works according to their contribution to World Model representation (utilizing memory, language, or perception).
-Then in Sec.~\ref{sec4:generation} we will review works according to their contribution to World Model generation and prediction.
-These models are further subdivided according to the cognitive functions they emulate in their designs.
-Figure~\ref{fig:vwm_architectures} shows us the common architectures seen in works across the domain video World Models for 2D and 3D scene generation.
+The defining characteristic of modern video world models is their ability to predict future visual states conditioned on current observations and, more crucially, on latent or explicit actions.
+Contemporary systems such as the open-source Wan~\cite{wan2025wan}, alongside models such as Sora~\cite{sora_technical_report} and Kling~\cite{team2025kling}, do not merely synthesize pixels; with proper latent representations and training techniques, they can learn the underlying physical, causal, and temporal laws governing their simulated environments.
+Overall, a world model must go beyond visually plausible synthesis; it should support persistent state representation, causal transition modeling, controllable intervention, and physically grounded prediction.
+This distinction marks the transition from passive text-to-video generation toward interactive, controllable, and agent-facing environments.

+In Sec.~\ref{sec4:representation}, we review how video world models construct internal representations of the world, focusing on perception and memory.
+In Sec.~\ref{sec4:generation}, we discuss how these representations are used for prediction and generation, emphasizing reasoning, imagination, and motivation.
+Sec.~\ref{sec:video:trends} summarizes key trends and limitations of epistemic world models.
+Figures~\ref{fig:vwm_architecturesa}~\ref{fig:vwm_architecturesb} and~\ref{fig:vwm_architecturesc} illustrate representative architectures encountered across 2D, 3D, and hybrid video world models.

 \begingroup

 \endgroup